The growth of the Bulgarian Artillery : 1886 - 1891

 escape impossible as long as the surfaces remained uninjured.
 When they

-according with the lesson learned of the Russo-Turkish War, and present also
+introduced according with the lesson learned of the Russo-Turkish War, and

-in the Krupp guns adopted by the Russian Army.
-The breech-block and the sight
+present also in the Krupp guns adopted by the Russian Army.
+The breech-block

-were improved; the elevating gear had a wheel divided into 16 graduations,
+and the sight were improved; the elevating gear had a wheel divided into 16

-connected with the sighting gear in order to allow changing the sigh simply
+graduations, connected with the sighting gear in order to allow changing the

-working on the hand-wheel.
-The back of the carriage was reinforced and its
+sigh simply working on the hand-wheel.
+The back of the carriage was

-first modern mountain guns were purchased in 1886.
-Initially they were
+Arsenal.
+The first modern mountain guns were purchased in 1886.
+Initially they

-provided with a carriage similar to those of the 75mm Krupp mountain guns M.
+were provided with a carriage similar to those of the 75mm Krupp mountain

-1877 adopted by the Swiss Army.
-The weight of barrel and shell was almost the
+guns M. 1877 adopted by the Swiss Army.
+The weight of barrel and shell was

-same, but the muzzle velocity of the Bulgarian gun was greater (294 m/s against
+almost the same, but the muzzle velocity of the Bulgarian gun was greater

 it was unable to withstand the force of the recoil to such a degree that